documentationfor yFiles for HTML 3.0.0.1

 IGraph.isGroupNode(node: INode): boolean

-Determines whether a node is a group node or a non-group node (i.e. a normal node in the master graph or a normal node or folder node in the view graph).
+Determines whether a node is a group node or a non-group node (that is, a normal node in the master graph or a normal node or folder node in the view graph).

 IFoldingView.isExpanded(groupNode: INode): boolean